Danielebp/DataProvenance.LDA-GA/README.md

 Version of the LDA-GA algorithm for data provenance in C++

 ## Building
-To build the project use the makefile by incoking the command 'make' on the root directory After building the project a execution file named 'ldaga' should be created.
+To build the project use the makefile by incoking the command 'make' on the root directory.
+After building the project a execution file named 'ldaga' should be created.

 To clean the last build invoke make clean

 ## Running